-The summer I was 13, I accidentally fell in love with "The Phantom of the Opera" soundtrack.
+The summer I was 13, I accidentally fell in love with "The Phantom of the Opera" cast recording.
 It wasn't just a distraction from a dauntingly large lawn and a mower that could take my foot off.
 I identified with the outcasts.
 A reboot of the spectacle comes to Seattle's Paramount Theatre Aug.
 8-19.

 In retrospect, I realize the lawn was a symbol.
 But at first I hated it, and I hated mowing it, with the special, petulant passion of a 13-year-old boy who was the new kid on the block (again — I grew up in a military family) who’d be making his Saturday-morning debut to all the neighborhood bullies by incompetently sweating over a gasoline-powered machine whose primary feature was a set of whirring blades that, I had already been amply warned, would definitely cut my foot off if I gave them a chance.